MATERIALS REQUIRED

 THE LINED PAIR IS FINISHED

-1. CUT OUT THE PATTERN PIECES
+1. CUT THE PATTERN PIECES

 - 1 heel